qgriffith/withings-rs/README.md

 ```

 ## Disclaimer
+This library is not affiliated with Withings.
+Use at your own risk.
 This is very much a work in progress.
 Right now all it does is auth and pull the measure API.